What is a cybersecurity standard?

-The Federal Information Security Management Act (FISMA) is a United States federal law enacted as Title III of the E-Government Act of 2002.
+The FISMA (Federal Information Security Management Act) is a US federal law enacted as Title III of the E-Government Act of 2002.
 The law establishes a comprehensive framework for ensuring the security of information and information systems for all executive branch agencies.

 Learn more about FISMA >>

 HIPAA (Health Insurance Portability and Accountability Act)

 It aims to make it easier for people to keep their health insurance when they change jobs, protect the confidentiality and security of health care information, and help the health care industry control its administrative costs.